Seeker14491/Tweakr/README.md

 Version 1.4.0 of this plugin and later require Spectrum Gamma; previous versions require Spectrum X-Ray.

 **A note on cheats:** Cheats are disabled in multiplayer, and enabling them during a track stops you from getting a time on the leaderboards.
 Not all options are cheats; I've marked below which plugin options are considered cheats.
-All options in the in-game cheat menu are cheats except Bubble Car and Max Damage.

 ### Installation